 - 7Food coloring (or you can also use packets of unsweetened Kool-Aid to add color to the dough and give it an amazing fruity scent).

-- 1Gather all the ingredients.Make sure that you measure them exactly, no more - no less.Advertisement
+- 1Make sure that you measure them exactly, no more - no less.Gather all the ingredients.Advertisement

 - 3On medium to low heat, mix all the ingredients until you notice that it is beginning to thicken up.

 - 4The amount of color added is up to you.
 (Repeat the same steps for a different color)At this point, you will add your food coloring or Kool-Aid.